Where Ordinary

 shadowLeft

 In the southern entrance to El Alamo, in the Tierra del Ocotillo, you will be immersed inside a virtual forest of ocotillo plants, spreading their tentacle-like branches in green splendor, each distanced apart perfectly as if Nature had hired an expert landscaper.
-As you approach Tierra Palmas you will see the rugged hills and small mountains of the southeastern part of the ranch.
+As you approach Tierra Palmas you will see the rugged hills and small mountains of the southwest part of the ranch.
 Some of these are dotted with clusters of desert palm trees that appear out of place, as if they do not belong .
-Yet dozens of these palm trees call this section of the ranch home, exotic reminders that even in deserts, diverse habitats can be found anywhere.
+Yet hundreds of these palm trees call this section of the ranch home, exotic reminders that even in deserts, diverse habitats can be found anywhere.
 The Land of Palms seems as prehistoric and wild as anything inside the ranch, and a hike through the river bed that dissects this land allows a hiker to experience wide open vistas of this amazing land.
 For those seeking even more riparian river beds, with opportunities for great sights and birding, Los Guajolotes, or The Turkeys, offers hikers the chance to veer off the path.
 This river bed branches off El Alamo and heads west, reaching the western edge of the ranch’s border.

-Copyright ©2008 - Tierra Chamahua EcoAdventures
+Copyright 2016 - Tierra Chamahua Eco Adventures

 Have Questions?